NORTHAMPTON'S MUSIC HALL OF FAME

 ALAN CIVIL C.B.E.
 (French Horn)

 Principal horn player for the BBC Symphony Orchestra and Royal Philharmonic Orchestra.
 Played sessions for Johnny Keating and was featured on The Beatles track ‘Day In The Life’.
 Born in NN in 1928.
 Started in the army band and progressed to great heights.
 Became a professor at the Royal College and received his O.B.E in 1985.
 He was also known for his liking of drink.
 He used to seek out ‘real pubs’ and his taste for good food and drink became a major factor in whether or not he would undertake concert tours abroad.

 BBC sessions, Charles Azvanor, Frankie Lane, New Seekers, Willie Rushton & The Supremes.

 Classically trained.
 First gained notice in well known R&B / Soul band ‘The Quick & The Dead’ in the 60s.
-Studied music at Leeds College and is now Head of Music at Kingsthorpe Upper School.
-Still plays his own brand of R&B and Jazz locally.
+Studied music at Leeds College and later became Head of Music at Kingsthorpe Upper School.

 ALAN CLARKE (Vocals)

 Lead vocalist for The Hollies, one of the most successful UK pop bands of the 60s and 70s.

 Had many hits including ‘Bus Stop’, ‘The Air That I Breathe’ and ‘He Ain't Heavy, He’s My Brother’.
 Originally from Manchester, he lived in the Northampton area for many years.

 PETE COX (Double Bass, Bass Guitar)